seanohagan/seanohagan.github.io/_pages/about.md

   - /about.html
 ---

-I'm a senior undergraduate student at the University of Connecticut studying mathematics and statistics.
+I'm a PhD student in the Statistics department at the University of Chicago.

-I am broadly interested in probability and statistics.
-One of my current interests is Bayesian nonparametrics.
+I am broadly interested in theoretical statistics and Bayesian methods.

-Check out my [Visual Blog](/blog/) to see some nice expository visualizations that I'm currently working on.
-For example, [Polya Urn Processes](/portfolio/polya-urn).

 In my free time, I enjoy spending time with friends, exercise, or snowboarding.